TheColorPlum/IBOB/docs/frontend.md

 JavaScript:

 - bundle.js is the *Blockstack library*.
 Use the [Blockstack.js documentation](http://blockstack.github.io/blockstack.js/) as a reference for this library.
-- scripts.js contains code controlling the behavior of the profile and feed pages.
+- scripts.js contains code controlling the behavior of all the pages, and is imported by every HTML page.
-- *.js are the scripts for other pages, named by the page they correspond to (e.g. index.js).

 **Important note**: To use any static files in the HTML pages, you must place them in the `public/` directory, and then reference them from the HTML as `/public/<file>`.
 (This is how the app server is configured to load static files.)
 For example, `public/styles.css` must be imported as `/public/styles.css`.